International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/4_2_4_Component_Certification.md

 	* The interoperability is verified via statements made by the developer in a checklist and an automated test suite without any involvement of an external evaluation facility.
 * Assurance Level 2: External concept review including functional and security testing
 	* Starting in level 2, external evaluation facilities are tasked with the evaluation, to ensure an independent evaluation result.
-	* For a number of Connectors, level 2 is the right balance between an independent review and the corresponding costs.
+	* Level 2 is the right balance between an independent review and the corresponding costs.
 	* The external concept review includes the examination of documentation as well as the testing the Connector, to ensure the correct implementation of the functional and security requirements.
 * Assurance Level 3: External evaluation including concept review, testing and source code audit
 	* For use cases that require a high evaluation guarantee, such as the exchange of very sensitive data, higher efforts and costs will be required to ensure the customers needs in regard to security assurances are met.